cyanghan007/Tic-Tac-Toe-Game/README.md

 - JavaScript
 #### **Download Instructions**
  - Fork this repository
- - Copy URl for repository
+ - Copy URL for repository
  - Open git bash
  - Change current working derectory to the location of choice
  - Type "git clone" and paste copied URL